Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

-While each scaling factor does improve the time-cost needed to achieve a certain MAE vis-\'a-vis the single fidelity KRR, it is also important to see which scaling factor performs better with respect to the others for a given baseline fidelity.
-The bottom-right plot of Fig.~\ref{fig_time_MAE_combined} compares the time-cost versus MAE curves of MFML models for $\gamma=2$, $\theta_{f-1}^f$, and $\theta_f^F$ for the baseline fidelity of 321G.
+While each scaling factor does improve the time-cost needed to achieve a certain RMAE vis-\'a-vis the single fidelity KRR, it is also important to see which scaling factor performs better with respect to the others for a given baseline fidelity.
+The bottom-right plot of Figure \ref{fig_time_MAE_combined} compares the time-cost versus RMAE curves of MFML models for $\gamma=2$, $\theta_{f-1}^f$, and $\theta_f^F$ for the baseline fidelity of 321G.
 The STO3G baseline is not considered due to its poor distribution.
 These specific scaling factors are chosen to better understand the standing of the time-informed scaling factors with respect to the fixed scaling factors.
-The time-cost versus MAE of different $\gamma$ are compared in Fig.~\ref{fig_adhoc_MFML_LC} in light of the discussion about the $\gamma(\cdot)$-curves.
-This comparison in Fig.~\ref{fig_time_MAE_combined} for the 321G fidelity shows that the fixed scaling factor of $\gamma=2$ performs better than both the time-cost informed scaling factors see section \ref{scalingfac}.
+This comparison in Figure \ref{fig_time_MAE_combined} for the 321G fidelity shows that the fixed scaling factor of $\gamma=2$ performs better than both the time-cost informed scaling factors (see \nameref{scalingfac}).
 The MFML model built with $\theta_f^F$ does perform only as well as that built with $\gamma=2$, which is the default set-up for MFML.
 This could indicate that just the QC-compute time-cost information might not suffice to select the training samples at each fidelity.
 It could be that the model accuracy and multifidelity training structure relation is more complex than just accounting for the QC-compute cost.
-To better understand how each fidelity and the number of training samples at each fidelity contribute to the overall model error, the next section studies a new error metric, error contours (see section \ref{method_errorcontour} for details).
+To better understand how each fidelity and the number of training samples at each fidelity contribute to the overall model error, the next section studies a new error metric, error contours (see \nameref{method_errorcontour} for details).
 This is intended to give a better view into the inner mechanisms of the multifidelity data structure in building a MFML model.